Gravitational baryogenesis in $f(T,L_m)$ gravity: Gravitational baryogenesis in gravity

 where we considered the approximation $e^{-p\sqrt{|T|}}\approx1-p\sqrt{|T|}$.
 Using Eq. \eqref{Decoupling Temperature} we find the decoupling time $t_D$ to be given by

 and using the torsion scalar (\ref{T}) and Eq. \eqref{eq:asymmetry T} the resulting baryon-to-entropy ratio becomes

 Figure~\ref{fig:sqrt1} shows the dependence of the baryon-to-entropy ratio on the parameter $B$.
 The pink curve represents the evolution of $\frac{n_b}{s}(B)$, while the dashed red lines indicate the upper and lower bounds imposed by current observational constraints.
-The red dot denotes the critical value of $B$, given by $B_{\rm crit} \approx 1.323 \times 10^{-44}\,\mathrm{GeV}^{-2}$.
-For this model, the effective coupling constant is $BM_{pl}^2 \approx 7.62 \times 10^{-8}$.
+The red dot denotes the critical value of $B$, given by $B_{\rm crit} \approx 1.160 \times 10^{-36}\,\mathrm{GeV}^{-2}$.
+For this model, the effective coupling constant is $BM_{\text{Pl}}^2 \approx 6.68$.
 Successful baryogenesis within this framework requires a decoupling temperature of order $\mathbf{T}_D \sim M_I$, which lies beyond the temperature range considered in this study.
 Consequently, the explored range of temperatures is insufficient to reproduce the observed baryon-to-entropy ratio.

 This model arises from a coupling between a previously studied $f(T)$ model~\cite{exponential} and the matter Lagrangian.
 The baryogenesis scenario for this $f(T)$ model has also been investigated in~\cite{f(T)baryogenesis}.
 The model is characterized by the parameters $B$ and $p$.
+The $p$ parameter has now dimension $[p]=\mathrm{mass}^{-2}$ and the scale $|p|^{-1/2}$ indicates the torsional/energy scale at which the exponential deformation departs from the GR limit.
+For $|pT|\ll1$ the model effectively reduces to a linear correction $f\simeq BpTL_m$, whereas for $|pT|\gtrsim1$ the exponential structure leads to stronger modifications of the early-Universe dynamics.
 By substituting $f = B \left( 1 - e^{-p T} \right) L_m$ into Eq.~(\ref{first Friedmann}) and using Eq.~(\ref{T}), we obtain the corresponding expression for the energy density

 Using Eq. (\ref{Decoupling Temperature}) we find the decoupling time $t_D$

 and taking into account the torsion scalar (\ref{T}) and Eq. \eqref{eq:asymmetry T}, the resulting baryon-to-entropy ratio becomes